jakubartur/nexa/doc/opgroup-tokens.md

 ## Risks and philosophical approach

-The purpose of OP_GROUP is to enable colored coins on the Bitcoin Cash blockchain and in SPV (phone) wallets, covering major use cases with a fraction of the development effort and maintenance of other token proposals.
+The purpose of OP_GROUP is to enable colored coins on the Nexa blockchain and in SPV (phone) wallets, covering major use cases with a fraction of the development effort and maintenance of other token proposals.
 These use cases include ICOs (initial coin offerings), representative tokens for stocks, bonds and currencies, and other uses I haven't considered.
-But these use cases notably do not include "smart" contracts, since the introduction of a sophisticated programming language would add tremendous complexity and competes with the evolving Bitcoin Cash Script language.
+But these use cases notably do not include "smart" contracts, since the introduction of a sophisticated programming language would add tremendous complexity and competes with the evolving Nexa Script language.

 This proposal also limits itself to exactly one opcode.
 It is possible to include additional functionality via additional opcodes but I believe that the discussion and decision around these possible features should occur once OP_GROUP is successfully deployed and employed.